andrw85/salty/README.md

 salty@2e9dab4c671e:~$
 ```

-If you want to skip the docker image building phase and access the docker container CLI run:
+If you have already built the docker image previously and you want to skip the docker image building phase and access the docker container CLI run:

 ```
  $ make run
 ```
 You will end up with a prompt within the docker container.
-You can build the project by running:
+You can use it to build the project by running:

 ```
 salty@4856ba2b491e:~$ cargo build